AlphabetsAlphabets/MBUS/lesson1.md

 Everything below this point are extra skills a manager needs

 ### Effectiveness skills
 The ability to achieve organizational/departmental goals.
-Being able to multitask, by working with other tasks in parallela, and have negotiating skills.
+Being able to multitask, by working with other tasks in parrallel, and have negotiating skills.